edwinunger/edwinunger.github.io/_posts/2015-04-06-dbc-phase-1-day-1.md

 We would have liked to refactor this solution to include recursion, but this is a working solution and my mentor suggested that we not stress over something so minor.
 <br>
 <br>
-I stayed late to chat with some folks about the challenge and see if I could help them with their code that wasn't working.
+I stayed late to chat with some folks about the challenge and to see if I could help them with their code that wasn't working.
 It definitely helped me solidify what my pair and I had created in our code while also letting me see solutions from others.
 I think our nested array idea ended up being somewhat unique, so I'm not sure how much help I was to others.
 <br>
 <br>
 All in all, a very good first day.
 Tonight, I skimmed through our required reading list and finished tomorrow's reading list as well.
 I'm already seeing an opportunity for them to assign the next day's reading the night before so that we can be ready for the challenges first thing in the morning.
 I wish I had more time to prepare by checking out tomorrow's challenges in more depth, but at this point sleep is more important.